Rated Excellent on Trustpilot

 5. New York

 New York remains an iconic choice for urban investors.
 Whether it’s Manhattan condos or suburban homes upstate, the region offers stability and global recognition.
-Buyers should be aware of potential tax implications for Canadian owning the US property when earning rental income in this market.
+Buyers should be aware of potential tax implications for a Canadian owning the US property when earning rental income in this market.
+Top areas include Manhattan and Brooklyn for urban investments, and Westchester County or Long Island for suburban living, while upstate cities like Buffalo and Rochester offer more affordable entry points.

 6. Arizona